microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

-If this worked correctly, Azure DevOps can now run any PowerShell command you give it (or script, or series of commands) without you having to provide credentials and log in yourself.
+If this worked correctly, Azure DevOps can now run any PowerShell command you give it (or script, or series of commands) without you having to provide credentials and login yourself.
 Azure DevOps will run any commands you want in any order you want using the Service Principal defined in the Service Connection.
 This now allows you to store PowerShell and JSON configs in a git database (and gain all those